ThanGrove/thangrove.github.io/index.md

-## Welcome to Than Grove’s Github IO Site
+## Welcome to the Grove of Interests

 This site is a quick way to highlight some of the simple projects I have been working on: